F-a-b-r-i-z-i-o/MyUber/README.md

 <br>

 This app is an app that simulates the operation of uber is not complete as the uber eats part is not working, but it can be implemented in the future.
-The project was done with google maps api and redux
+The project was done with **React-Native** with google maps api and redux

 <br>